NOAA-PMEL/OAPDashboard/README.md

 The DOC seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by the DOC or the United States Government.*

-This project is derived from the Upload Dashboard of the Surface Ocean Carbon Atlas (SOCAT) Project.
-The link to the SOCAT Upload Dashboard is maintained so as to easily incorporate updates from that project.
-However, this dashboard will diverge from the SOCAT dashboard as this project incorporates profile data, trajectory-profile data, more data types, and different requirements on uploaded data.

 ## Building the war file